yankunm/Jeux/README.md

 ### Takeaways

-After completing this homework, the programmer:

 * Have a basic understanding of socket programming
 * Understand thread execution, mutexes, and semaphores
 * Have an advanced understanding of POSIX threads
 * Have some insight into the design of concurrent data structures
-* Have enhanced your C programming abilities
+* Have enhanced my C programming abilities

 ## Hints and Tips